dzzh/RIBs-wiki/iOS-Tutorial-3.md

 Since we’ve already added the player names to the `LoggedInComponent` in the previous steps, there’s nothing further we need to do to make OffGame’s parent scope - the LoggedIn scope - satisfy these new dependencies we just added.

-Next we'll pass these dependencies into the `OffGameViewController` via constructor injection to and display them.
+Next, we'll pass these dependencies into the `OffGameViewController` via constructor injection to and display them.
 We could also pass these into the `OffGameInteractor` first and let the interactor invoke functions on its `OffGamePresentable` to display them, but since this data does not require any business logic or formatting, we can directly pass these to the view controller to display.
 We'll use `player1Name` and `player2Name` constants in the `OffGameViewController` to store the values passed in through the constructor:
 ```swift
 final class OffGameBuilder: Builder<OffGameDependency>, OffGameBuildable {
     override init(dependency: OffGameDependency) {